 - What do you feel passionate about?

-- What was missing in previous work situations?
+- What, if anything, was missing in previous work situations?

-- Are you a specialist and an expert or more of a generalist?
+- Am I a specialist and an expert or more of a generalist?

-- Can you describe your core strengths which are a combination of transferable skills, interests, values and personality traits?
+- What are my core strengths?
+(Think of this as a combination of transferable skills, interests, values and personality traits.)

 Learn something new